Mount Hermon Cemetery: Historic recognition and status

 On June 8, 2007, Mount Hermon Cemetery was officially recognized as a National Historic Site of Canada.
 Additionally, the cemetery is located on the Sillery Heritage Site, which was designated as a historic district in 1964.
 On April 24, 2009, Parks Canada listed Mount Hermon Cemetery on the Canadian Register of Historic Places (Canada's Historic Places), which it administers.

 Amongst other attributes, the Historic Sites and Monuments Board of Canada noted the heritage value of the blending of art with nature, including Celtic crosses, neoclassical monuments, obelisks, globes, and the cemetery's Gothic-Revival style lodge, all in a layout that was "park-like space for public use."
 The site's multitude of tree species, winding pathways, and prominent viewpoints of the Saint Lawrence River were noted, as well.

 In 2011, the Mount Hermon Cemetery Association undertook restoration work to the outside of the cemetery's entrance lodge, which contains the Superintendent's office and residence.
 The work included the replacement of the lodge's asphalt shingle roof with a cedar shingle one and the addition of a wood staircase for a secondary entrance, as well as restorative measures performed on the cemetery's mass grave (charnier) for the anonymous victims from the Empress of Ireland.

-On November 5, 2015, the remains of 204 unknown people, originally buried at the Saint Matthew's Church graveyard on Saint John Street in Quebec City, were interred at Mount Hermon Cemetery.
+On November 5, 2015, the remains of 204 unknown people, originally buried at the Saint Matthew's Church graveyard on Saint John Street in Québec City, were interred at Mount Hermon Cemetery.
 The skeletal remains were discovered by city archeologists while performing restoration work at the former location, during 1999–2000.
 The 204 individuals were buried at Saint Matthew's between 1772 and 1860.

-A ceremony was held at Mount Hermon on September 8, 2016, to mark the 150th anniversary of Jeffery Hale Hospital (Hôpital Jeffery Hale).
+A ceremony was held at Mount Hermon Cemetery on September 8, 2016, to mark the 150th anniversary of Jeffery Hale Hospital (Hôpital Jeffery Hale).
 At the ceremony, new engravings on the Hale family monument, along with a bench, were unveiled.